unix-supremacist/Amadeus/README.md

 ### File Manager

 SFM is cool but isn't featured enough for mainstream use, pcmanfm doesn't work with a keyboard oriented system, may need to write a custom solution, but for now include nothing.

+## Wayland

+Wayland would be considered, but there is not a good suckless image viewer like nsxiv, and wayland doesn't work on my current hardware, if this is solved i'll consider it.